-Gender Identity: Who You Think You Are
+Gender Identity: How You Experience Who You Are

 On the left, we have 'woman' and on the right, we have 'man', two terms you are already familiar with.
-In the middle, we have the term 'genderqueer', which is used for an identity that is somewhere between woman and man.
+In the middle, we have the term 'genderqueer', which is used for an identity that is not specifically a woman and not specifically a man but may have elements of either.

 Gender identity is how you, in your mind, define your gender based on how much you align or do not align with the exterior biological characteristics you are born with.
+(This is not the same as 'gender' which is a social construct that is imposed on others.)
 Do you identify with the societal role of 'woman' or 'man' or are you somewhere in-between the two?
 Or do you consider your gender to fall outside of the spectrum completely?
 The answer is your gender identity.

-Gender Expression: How You Demonstrate Who You Are
+Gender Expression: How You Express Who You Are